DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/EDI/3PL/DOCUMENTS/Shipment-receipt-Voyage.md

 **Batch number**            | Tracking dimensions – Batch number                                        | Arrival journal line > Batch number
 **Serial number**           | Tracking dimensions – Serial number	                                    | Arrival journal line > Serial number
 **Inventory status**        | Storage dimensions – Inventory status.
 Mapped value for [Inventory status](../SETUP/3PL-SETUP/Inventory-status-Id-mapping.md)  | Used for validation
+**Manufacturing date**      | If D365 batch doesn’t exists, and document setting allows batch creation this will be used in creating the new D365 batch.
+Doesn't update an existing D365 batch.	| • Batches > Manufacturing date
+**Expiration date**         | If D365 batch doesn’t exists, and document setting allows batch creation this will be used in creating the new D365 batch.
+Doesn't update an already D365 batch.	| • Batches > Expiration date